pxr687/df_in_browser/README.md

-A function to display a pandas dataframe in the browswer, to be run from the command line, for better visualisation than viewing within the terminal.
+A simple python package to display a pandas dataframe in the browswer.
+It is intended to be run from the command line, for better visualisation of dataframes than viewing within the terminal.